 Having national certification for medical assistants has many advantages.
 Here are the top 4 benefits:

-- Certification is an assurance of your qualification and training – To procure national certification, you must obtain formal training from an accredited school that adheres to professional standards that would be required for the job.
+- Certification is an assurance of your qualification and training – To procure national certification, you must obtain formal training from an accredited school that adheres to the professional standards that would be required for the job.

 - Certification increases your employability – Having certification makes you eligible for the best jobs as they work as proof of your skills as a medical assistant at nationally accepted standards.
 American Association of Medical Assistants (AAMA) states they receive more than 100 employer requests for certification for new and current medical assistant employees.